wwq5-code/ManiF/README.md

-# TCU-S
+# ManiF-SMC

-# Triplet Contrastive Unlearning with Self Mode Connectivity for Manifold Representation-based Unlearning
+# Manifold Forgetting with Self Mode Connectivity

 ## Overview
-This repository is the official implementation of TCU-S, and the corresponding paper is under review.
+This repository is the official implementation of ManiF-SMC, and the corresponding paper is under review.

 ## Prerequisites